danthegoodman1/cloudComputingCourse/10-cassandra-and-scylla/README.md

 ## Cassandra Concepts

-You have 3 structures to think about in a Cassandra cluster:
+You have 3 structures to think about in a Cassandra/Scylla cluster:

 1. **Node** - A Single VM or machine running Cassandra/Scylla (you also have seed nodes, which we will get to later in clustering).
 2. **Rack** - Cassandra/Scylla is aware of racks, meaning it understands that in power failure events a whole rack can be taken out, but maybe not the whole data center.
 It uses this to shard data safely and efficiently.